 I admit to harboring serious doubts about the veracity of TV news.
 With respect to any narrative purporting to be truth, it is critical to realize that the burden of proof lies with the narrator.
 It is unrealistic to require a skeptic to prove with total probability that any authoritatively based narrative is fake, in whole or in part.
 Keeping in mind the logical impossibility of proving a negative, it is both reasonable and important to demand more acceptable evidence with respect to an alleged massacre of women and children within Connecticut’s Sandy Hook Elementary School.

-Posted by Stewart Ogilby on Jan 13 2013, With 0 Reads, Filed under 9/11.
+Posted by Stewart Ogilby on January 13, 2013, With 0 Reads, Filed under Investigations, Sandy Hook.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.